 The answer of course is YES!
 Nevertheless, we understand it is a new idea for most people.
 The GemSpa has been tested and run over a million times in our lab and by our earliest customers.
 There have been no (meaning zero) incidents with damaged jewelry or lost stones.

 And to make sure everyone is super comfortable with using the GemSpa we have $1 million insurance policy protecting your jewelry every time you use your GemSpa.

-We answer a lot more questions below, but if we didn't cover you question please email us at email@example.com.
-We will make sure to respond your question within 24 hours.
+We answer most questions in the below video, and even more in the following Q&A, but if we didn't cover your question, please email us at firstname.lastname@example.org.
+We will make sure to respond you within 24 hours.
 We love answering questions about Jewelry Care!